02alexliu/KTH-Courses/README.md

-# KTH Courses
+# KTH Programming Courses
-This is a cover Repo for programming courses at KTH with codebases.
-Due to some of the projects being in use for current students, you can instead contact me for access to the repositories.
-02aleliu@gmail.com
+A cover repository for programming course projects completed at KTH Royal Institute of Technology.
+Note: Due to some projects being actively used in current courses, repositories are kept private to maintain academic integrity.
+If you'd like access, feel free to reach out at 02aleliu@gmail.com.

 ## Foundational